dgullis/battleships_challenge/phase-two-skill-challanges/6-design-a-class/lib/to_do_list_class_recipe.md

 """
 Add a task
 Adds task to tasks attribute of object and formats it for output
 """
 todos = ToDoList()
 todos.add("Walk the dog")
 todos.format() # => "Walk the dog"

 """
-Given a name and no task
+Add 3 tasks and formats them for output
 #remind raises an exception
 """
 todos = ToDoList()